adaptlearning/adapt-contrib-spoor/README.md

 <div float align=right><a href="#top">Back to Top</a></div>

 ### Configure *config.json*
+**NOTE:**  as of Adapt/Spoor v3 you will first need to configure the settings in the **_completionCriteria** object in config.json to specify whether you want course completion to be based on content completion, assessment completion, or both.
+(In earlier versions of Spoor these settings were part of the spoor configuration - but were moved to the core of Adapt so that they could be used by other tracking extensions such as xAPI.)

 The attributes listed below are used in *config.json* to configure **Spoor**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-spoor/blob/master/example.json).
 Visit the [**Spoor** wiki](https://github.com/adaptlearning/adapt-contrib-spoor/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 #### Attributes